 After grinding and decarboxylating marijuana leaves and stems, users can add the material into a jar with a lid.
 Add enough water to cover the material and let the solution sit in a dark and cool area.
 Users can shake the jar daily for a week, after which the mixture can be strained to leave behind a concentrated cannabis tincture to be used in alcohol mixes.

-6. What to Do With Weed Stems and Cannabis Leaves – How To Make Bubble Hash From Marijuana Stems And Leaves
+6. How To Make Bubble Hash From Marijuana Stems And Leaves

 If you have a large number of weed leaves and stems, you can perform a bubble hash extraction to produce some moderately potent and solvent-free concentrates.
 Bubble hash extraction uses ice, water, and agitation to remove the resin glands from cannabis matter.